The 11 Best Ways To Meet Someone In Real Life, Because Online Dating Really Isn't The Only Option

 Yes, randoms who think it’s OK to talk to you when you’re clearly deep into tweeting something about your coffee can be really annoying, but sometimes when you give strangers the opportunity to talk to you, they can actually be cool.
 (But you’ve seen hundreds of rom-coms, so you know that.)

-Of course, you need to be safe and should never feel harassed— but sometimes, rape culture has made us believe we're always in danger, when in reality, we might actually sometimes enjoy the thrill of talking to a stranger.
+Of course, you need to be safe and should never feel harassed— but sometimes, society has made us believe we're always in danger, when in reality, we might actually sometimes enjoy the thrill of talking to a stranger.

 7. Get A Dog (Or Borrow One To Take For A Walk)